Appalachian Seeds - Welcome!

 Today we offer many unique and unusual open-pollinated, annual and perennial flowers, culinary and medicinal herbs, and gourmet vegetables (see availability list with descriptions).
 In addition we are now growing a diverse selection of edible landscape plants including elderberry, blueberries, grapes, and figs in 1 gal containers.

 We mainly sell our plants to regional garden centers and organically-minded stores like the Hendersonville Community Coop and French Broad Food Coop, Earth Fare, B.B.
-Barnes in Arden, Villagers in west Asheville, the Black Mountain Farmer's Market and Mellie Mac's Garden Shack in Black Mountain, Fletcher Valley Natural Foods in Fletcher, along with heirloom tomato seeds and heirloom tomato plants on our website.
+Barnes in Arden, Villagers in west Asheville, Roots and Fruits Market and Mellie Mac's Garden Shack in Black Mountain, Fletcher Valley Natural Foods in Fletcher, along with heirloom tomato seeds and heirloom tomato plants on our website.
 See bedding plants and tomatoes.
-We are also at the NC Herb Festival, the first weekend in May each year, and Growin' in the Mountains at the end of April both at the WNC Farmers Market in Asheville, NC.
+We are also at the Organic Growers School in March, NC Herb Festival, the first weekend in May each year, and Growin' in the Mountains at the end of April both at the WNC Farmers Market in Asheville, NC.